zeek/package-manager/doc/source.rst

 <package-index-file>` or extending existing ones with new URLs and then
 commiting/pushing those changes to the package source git repository.

-:ref:`bro-pkg <bro-pkg>` will see new packages listed the next time it uses the :ref:`refresh command <refresh-command>`.
+:ref:`zkg <zkg>` will see new packages listed the next time it uses the :ref:`refresh command <refresh-command>`.

 Removing Packages